Existence and multiplicity for elliptic problems with quadratic growth in the gradient

 \section{Final Remarks}

 The hypotheses we made on \eqref{0.2} in order to prove Theorem \ref{theorem1} can be generalized in various ways.
-For instance, if $f \geq 0$ we see that, by Lemma \ref{positivity}, any solution $v$ of~\eqref{2.11} satisfies $v \geq 0$ on $\Omega$, provided $\|c_0+\mu f\|_{N/2}<C_N^{-1}$.
+For instance, if $f \geq 0$ we see that any solution $v$ of~\eqref{2.11} satisfies $v \geq 0$ on $\Omega$, provided $\|c_0+\mu f\|_{N/2}<C_N$ (by Lemma \ref{positivity}).
 Then we do not need any more Lemma~\ref{negative-bound} and, inspecting the proofs of the remaining lemmas, one can see that requiring that $c_0$ belongs to $L^p(\Omega)$ for some $ p> \frac{N}{2}$ and that $f \in L^{\frac{N}{2}}(\Omega)$ suffices to get the conclusion of Theorem~\ref{theorem1}.
-In this case our solutions of~\eqref{2.11} and thus of~\eqref{problem0} are not necessarily bounded.
-One may in general ask whether it is possible to consider coefficients $c_0$, $f$, which are less regular, thus obtaining solutions which are less regular, like for instance in \cite{GrMuPo}.
+In this case the solutions of~\eqref{2.11} and thus of~\eqref{problem0} which we obtain are not necessarily bounded.
+One may in general ask whether it is possible to consider coefficients $c_0$ and $f$ which are less regular, thus obtaining solutions with lower regularity, like for instance in \cite{GrMuPo}.

-Let us also make some remarks on the importance of the change of variables $u=\frac{1}{\mu}\ln(1+\mu v)$ which we made.
+Let us also make some remarks on the importance of the change of variables $u=\frac{1}{\mu}\ln(1+\mu v)$ which we used.
 If the operators div$(a)$ and $B$ in \eqref{0.2} can be appropriately bounded above and below by quantities such that this change can be made in the corresponding ``extremal" equations, leading to new equations for which our critical point method can be applied, then we obtain a subsolution and a supersolution for the initial problem, and hence a solution to this problem.
 This approach is in some sense alternative, as well as complementary, to the one used in many previous papers on coercive problems with natural growth.
-In these papers the idea is to mimic the change of variables in the initial problem, by testing the weak formulation of \eqref{0.2} with suitably chosen functions, which somehow take account of the change of unknown (see for instance Remark 2.10 in \cite{FeMu2} for more details).
+In these papers the idea was to mimic the change of variables in the initial problem, by testing the weak formulation of \eqref{0.2} with suitably chosen functions, which somehow take account of the change of unknown (see for instance Remark 2.10 in \cite{FeMu2} for more details).